jurgendn/epidemic_model_simulation/README.md

 ## What this repository currently implements

-The code in [server/](server/) is a prototype pipeline to:
+The code in [server/](server/) provides a lightweight prototype pipeline to:

 1) transform raw case CSV → relationship CSV,
 2) load the graph into Neo4j,
 3) export graph JSON for visualization (Sigma.js),
 4) compute PageRank on the exported graph (in the notebook).

-Important note: the full weighting scheme described in the report is **not fully implemented** in the checked-in scripts.

-- [server/Generate data.ipynb](server/Generate%20data.ipynb) imputes missing onset dates with a simple heuristic (announcement date − 5 days) rather than the report’s fitted-$\Delta$ approach.
-- [server/Graph.ipynb](server/Graph.ipynb) currently assigns **random edge weights** and computes PageRank from those weights.
-- The “location node” extension and explicit intervention/media factors are not implemented in the scripts as-is.

 ## Repository layout